Julito Cortes: Presbyteral Ministry

 Upon his return to the diocese, he was assigned by Angel Lagdameo, second Bishop of Dumaguete, as rector of Saint Joseph Seminary and later appointed him Vicar General as well (1989).
 He also became parish priest of the Heritage town of Bacong (1997).
 When Lagdameo convoked the first Diocesan Synod of Dumaguete (1992), he entrusted the task of presiding officer to Cortes.
 These administrative functions in the diocese gave Cortes an invaluable opportunity to be delegate to two historic ecclesial events in the Philippine Church, the Second Plenary Council of the Philippines (1991) and the National Pastoral Consultation on Church Renewal (2001).
 When Lagdameo was promoted as Archbishop of Jaro (2000), Cortes became the diocesan administrator of Dumaguete until the arrival of the third Bishop of Dumaguete, John Du (2001).
 A few months later, Pope John Paul II appointed Cortes as Auxiliary Bishop of Cebu and Titular Bishop of Severiana.
-His episcopal ordination was held at the Dumaguete Cathedral on 8 January 2002.
+His episcopal ordination was held at the Dumaguete Cathedral on January 8, 2002.

 Episcopacy

 Auxiliary Bishop

-Cortes served as Auxiliary Bishop of Cebu as well as parish priest of Santo Rosario Parish (the “Quiapo of Cebu”) from January 2002 until November 2013, for almost twelve years, allowing him vast pastoral experiences and opportunities under the tutelage of two Archbishops of Cebu, Ricardo J. Cardinal Vidal and his successor Jose S. Palma.
+Cortes served as Auxiliary Bishop of Cebu as well as parish priest of Santo Rosario Parish from January 2002 until November 2013, for almost twelve years, allowing him vast pastoral experiences and opportunities under the tutelage of two Archbishops of Cebu, Cardinal Ricardo J. Vidal and his successor Jose S. Palma.
 Aside from responsibilities in the Archdiocese of Cebu, Cortes also served as chairman of CBCP Permanent Committee for the Cultural Heritage of the Church from 2007 to 2013, as well as being a member of two other Commissions (Culture and Liturgy).

 Bishop of Dumaguete

-On 28 September 2013, Feast of San Lorenzo Ruiz, Pope Francis, appointed Cortes as the fourth Bishop of the Diocese of Dumaguete.
-His canonical installation and possession of the See of Dumaguete was on 5 December 2013 at the Cathedral of St. Catherine of Alexandria, Dumaguete.
+On September 28, 2013, Feast of San Lorenzo Ruiz, Pope Francis, appointed Cortes as the fourth Bishop of the Diocese of Dumaguete.
+His canonical installation and possession of the See of Dumaguete was on December 5, 2013, at the Cathedral of St. Catherine of Alexandria, Dumaguete.

+In March 2024, Cortes publicly criticized the proposed recreation of the Negros Island Region to be composed of Negros Oriental, Negros Occidental and Siquijor in an open letter to President Bongbong Marcos that was also signed by eight other senior clergy in the diocese, calling it an "insult" to the people of Negros Oriental and adding that residents of the province as well as Siquijor were not consulted on the matter.